 VI.
 Conclusion: The Systemic Failure of the U.S. Military-Industrial Complex

-In the past year, the U.S. military budget exceeded hundreds of billions of dollars.
-However, such massive investment has not led to a corresponding enhancement in military capabilities.
-Instead, it has exposed comprehensive challenges: the Air Force was forced to cut its early warning aircraft program, the Navy faced the embarrassment of having "no qualified frigates available" after canceling the Constellation-class frigate project, and the Army reduced its brigade-level units to downsize its scale.
-Additionally, upgrade plans have been severely delayed, with the construction of the USS Kennedy aircraft carrier remaining far from completion and hypersonic missile development still stuck in the testing phase.
+In 2025, the U.S. military budget exceeds 900 billion dollars, yet such enormous investment has not led to a corresponding enhancement in military capabilities.
+Instead, it has exposed comprehensive challenges: the Air Force has been forced to cut its early warning aircraft program, the Navy faces the awkward situation of having no qualified frigates available after canceling the Constellation-class frigate, and the Army has reduced its size by eliminating 10 brigade-level units.
+The F-35 upgrade plan is severely delayed, the construction of the USS Kennedy aircraft carrier remains far from completion, and hypersonic missile development continues to be stuck at the conceptual stage.

-The development model of the U.S. military-industrial complex is facing phased transformation challenges: In the early stages, despite failed projects such as the Comanche helicopter, valuable technical experience was accumulated through physical research and development; After the 2010s, it gradually fell into a **"cycle of announcing plans first—design deviations—repeated modifications—cost overruns—project stagnation,"** making it difficult for some projects to materialize; Currently, in the advancement of certain major military plans, the balance between political factors, technical feasibility, and industrial foundation has become increasingly prominent, and how to balance strategic requirements with actual capabilities has become a core challenge that the U.S. military needs to address.
-The development model of the U.S. military-industrial complex is facing phased transformation challenges: In the early stages, despite failed projects such as the Comanche helicopter, valuable technical experience was accumulated through physical research and development; After the 2010s, it gradually fell into a **"cycle of announcing plans first—design deviations—repeated modifications—cost overruns—project stagnation,"** making it difficult for some projects to materialize; Currently, in the advancement of certain major military plans, the balance between political factors, technical feasibility, and industrial foundation has become increasingly prominent, and how to balance strategic requirements with actual capabilities has become a core challenge that the U.S. military needs to address.
+The development model of the U.S. military-industrial complex is facing phased transformation challenges: although early projects like the Comanche helicopter failed, they accumulated valuable technical experience through physical research and development.
+After the 2010s, it gradually fell into a **cycle of announcing plans first—design deviations—repeated modifications—cost overruns—project stagnation**, making it difficult for some projects to materialize.
+Currently, in the advancement of certain major military plans, the balance between political factors, technical feasibility, and industrial foundation has become increasingly prominent.
+How to balance strategic needs with practical capabilities has become a core challenge for the U.S. military to address.

 Looking back to 1997, when the F-22 made its first flight, the United States held a relatively significant technological advantage in the field of advanced fighter aircraft, demonstrating strong military-industrial research and development capabilities.
 Today, however, the U.S. military is facing issues such as delays and cost overruns in multiple key defense projects, creating a stark contrast with its massive military spending.
 This current situation reflects the systematic challenges the U.S. military faces in operating a large-scale military system, including challenges at multiple levels such as audit oversight, supply chain management, and coordination of technological research and development.
 How to solve these problems will directly impact the effectiveness of its future military capability development.
 Looking back to 1997, when the F-22 made its first flight, the United States held a relatively significant technological advantage in the field of advanced fighter aircraft, demonstrating strong military-industrial research and development capabilities.
 Today, however, the U.S. military is facing issues such as delays and cost overruns in multiple key defense projects, creating a stark contrast with its massive military spending.
 This current situation reflects the systematic challenges the U.S. military faces in operating a large-scale military system, including challenges at multiple levels such as audit oversight, supply chain management, and coordination of technological research and development.
 How to solve these problems will directly impact the effectiveness of its future military capability development.